-The Corporate Transparency Act (CTA) and Homeowner Assocoations
+The Corporate Transparency Act (CTA) and Homeowner Associations

 Homeowner Associations need to be held to the Corporate Transparency Act to protect homeowners from abusive, illegal, and criminal behavior.
 This page contains information for understanding the CTA and what it does, as well as resources for advocating to hold HOAs to comply with it.